 June foods in season and what to cook with them

-As the first summer month kicks in, there's lots of incredible seasonal produce to cook with in June.
-Longer and warmer evenings lend themselves nicely to garden barbecues, while sunny days are perfect for enjoying zingy salads and top-notch seafood.
-Here's what's fresh in June and what to cook with it this month.
+As we enter the start of summer, there's lots of incredible seasonal produce to cook with.
+June's longer and warmer evenings lend themselves nicely to garden barbecues, while sunny days are perfect for enjoying zingy salads and top-notch seafood.
+Here's what ingredients are fresh this month, plus top recipes to make.

 There's plenty to love about seafood in June.
-Crab is a top shellfish choice this month, appearing everywhere from sandwiches to pasta.
-Oily fish like tuna, mackerel and salmon are all sturdy enough to hold their own on a barbecue and are excellent pan-fried, grilled or in a salad.
+Crab is a top shellfish choice this month, fabulous in everything from sandwiches to pasta.
+Oily fish like tuna, mackerel and salmon are all sturdy enough to hold their own on a barbecue, and excellent pan-fried, grilled or in a salad.
 Shrimp, squid, langoustines and scallops also lend themselves nicely to summery recipes.

-June is a wonderful month as most berries are in season – think the classic trio of strawberries, blueberries and raspberries.
-The first of cherries are also starting to appear and plenty of stone fruit like apricots and nectarines are kicking about too.
+June is a wonderful month for fruit.
+Most berries are widely available – think the classic trio of strawberries, blueberries and raspberries, but don't forget gooseberries, blackcurrants and redcurrants that are coming into season.
+Plenty of stone fruit like apricots and nectarines as well as first of the cherries are kicking about too.
 The first of this season's watermelons are making an appearance while it's time to wave goodbye to rhubarb for another year.

 Be the first to comment